peteole/telemetryProtocol/README.md

 - Message: A message has a single sensorvalue (which may be a list sensorvalue) and is able to encode and send that sensorvalue over a medium.
 It can parse an encoded incoming new value for that sensorvalue as well.
 A message has a unique id which is used to identify which type of message is incoming when new pieces of data arrive.
 When sending a message, the sensorvalue is encoded.
 However, a start and end byte as well as the idea must be injected into the message.
 - MessageRegistry: This class handles all the messages involved in a program.
 You can feed it input data and it will decide which of the messages it handles must consume the input.

+## String messages

+For convenience each registry is initialized with a special message called its "stream".
+It is a special type of message which can send string messages like the arduino Serial object.
 ## Example

 ``` C++